tawanorg/tawanorg/README.md

 - Hobbies are surfing and camping
 - Introvert, quiet but Outgoing but Love privacy, I'm kinda Open but closed (depends on environment) :D So confusing I know but it's me.
 - I am a Good listener and talking to people is challenging
+- My retirment goal is a cozy home with laptops, internet, nice coffee machine, dogs and nice view.

 # Coding
 - TypeScript, Reactjs, Nodejs, GraphQL